Have questions about AIS? We have answers!

 You typically have three options.

 The first option is to use a USB to serial adapter.
 Connect the serial end to the AIS receiver and the USB end to a spare USB port on your computer.
 Make sure you know which COM port has been assigned to the USB serial port and configure your software appropriately.
 Note that some cheaper serial to USB adapters can be unreliable or cause system crashes.
 Test the adapter thoroughly before deploying it on your boat.
-Milltech Marine has tested the Sabrent and Keyspan USB Serial Adapters and recommend these solutions.
+Milltech Marine has tested the Sabrent USB Serial Adapters and recommend these solutions.
 The Sabrent can be ordered from our online store.
 The units support both the PC and the Mac.

 What electronic chart programs can handle AIS?